Itvisors/mendix-DataTables/README.md

 Class | Description
 --------------- | -----
-display | Short-hand for the stripe, hover, row-border and order-column classes. cell-border | Border around all four sides of each cell compact | Reduce the amount of white-space the default styling for the DataTable uses hover | Row highlighting on mouse over nowrap | Disable wrapping of content in the table, so all text in the cells is on a single line order-column | Highlight the column that the table data is currently ordered on row-border | Border around only the top an bottom of each each (i.e. for the rows). stripe | Row striping
+nowrap | Disable wrapping of content in the table, so all text in the cells is on a single line table-bordered | Bordered table table-hover | Row highlighting on mouse over table-striped | Row striping table-condensed | More compact table by reducing padding

-Note: cell-border and row-border are mutually exclusive and cannot be used together.
+The nowrap class is DataTables specific, the others are Bootstrap classes.

 ### Selection